centrapay/centrapay-docs/src/fiat/bank-accounts.md

 ---
 layout:  default
 parent:  Fiat
-title: Bank Authorities
+title: Bank Accounts
 ---

-# Bank Authorities
+# Bank Accounts
 {:.no_toc}

+A Bank Account is a way to get funds in and out of a user's wallet.

-A bank authority represents an individual's consent for Centrapay to transfer funds to and from a bank account.
+A Bank Authority represents an individual's consent for Centrapay to transfer funds.

 In order to move funds from a Centrapay wallet to a bank account (withdrawal), we only need the minimum required fields.
 There's no need to authorize direct debit authority, nor verify the account